Learn how to make a paper plate dragon with simple supplies and paint! So cute and fun for kids – a great summer craft idea.

 Have you ever wanted a pet dragon?
 Because my niece has.
 She was inspired by the movie “How To Train Your Dragon!”
-It's one of her favorite movies, so we're really excited about the new release “How to Train Your Dragon: The Hidden World” now in theaters!
+It’s one of her favorite movies, so we decided to not only check out the movie, but make some fun dragon crafts as well.

 Make a Paper Plate Dragon

 - Paper plates – about 3 – 5 per dragon

 - Acrylic paint – I recommend Apple Barrel Black

 - Mod Podge or FolkArt Glitter Paint (optional)

 - Wiggly eyes

 Start with one paper plate.
 Draw the dragon head on the plate, then cut out.
 Trace the shape you just cut out and cut another head out.

 Parents might want to do this for their smaller children and then have them cut them out, while older children will likely want to do the drawing themselves.